volkerwiegand/scaffold_plus/README.md

 ### Add ancestry to create a tree structure (or hierarchy)
     rails generate scaffold_plus:ancestry

+This helper adds has_ancestry to the model and updates the mass assignment whitelist in the controller.
+It can also add a migration.

+### Add many-to-many association with intermediate join table
+    rails generate scaffold_plus:many_to_many

+This helper creates a join table and updates the two parent resources.
+It can handle additional attributes in the join table incl. whitelisting and accepts_nested_attributes_for in one of the parents.

 ## Testing

 Since I have no experience with test driven development (yet), this is